fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 9. DISCLAIMER OF WARRANTY.
 COVERED CODE IS PROVIDED "AS IS."
 ALL EXPRESS AND IMPLIED WARRANTIES AND CONDITIONS ARE DISCLAIMED, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 SGI ASSUMES NO RISK AS TO THE QUALITY AND PERFORMANCE OF THE SOFTWARE.
-SHOULD THE SOFTWARE PROVE
-DEFECTIVE IN ANY RE SPECT, SGI ASSUMES NO COST OR LIABILITY FOR SERVICING, REPAIR OR CORRECTION.
+SHOULD THE SOFTWARE PROVE DEFECTIVE IN ANY RESPECT, SGI ASSUMES NO COST OR LIABILITY FOR SERVICING, REPAIR OR CORRECTION.
 THIS DISCLAIMER OF WARRANTY IS AN ESSENTIAL PART OF THIS LICENSE.
 NO USE OF ANY COVERED CODE IS AUTHORIZED HEREUNDER EXCEPT SUBJECT TO THIS DISCLAIMER.